openactive/w3c-cg-example-data/activity-lists/README.md

 * The [OpenSessions](http://www.opensessions.io/) list includes unsanitized user generated content, where some activities were added for draft sessions and not published.
 It's a flat list of activity names, without any hierarchy.
 It demonstrates a simple activity list without any relationships.
 [View JSON](converted-data/opensessions-activity-list.json)

 * The Sports Suite "mega list" is more complicated.
 It has a nested hierarchy of activities.
 At the top level are Physical Activities and Sports, these contain activities some of which have their own children.
 The list also has a separate set of hierarchies, e.g. "Endurance Sports" or "Health & Wellbeing" that collect together other activities from across the hierarchy.
 So an activity might have multiple parents.
-[View JSON](converted-data/sportsuite-activity-list.json)
+[View JSON](converted-data/sportsuite-activity-list.json).
+[View simplified hierarchy as PDF](sportsuite.pdf)

 * The Sport England list combines data from the list of recognised sports and the Active Lives survey.
 Again it is a hierarchical list where the activities might have multiple parents.
 The extra feature demonstrated by this list is that it provides alternative labels for some activities.
-E.g. Bobsled and Bobsleigh are synonyms.[View JSON](converted-data/sportengland-activity-list.json)
+E.g. Bobsled and Bobsleigh are synonyms.[View JSON](converted-data/sportengland-activity-list.json).
+[View simplified hierarchy as PDF](sportengland.pdf)

 ## Notes on Conversion